 PG-13 | | Biography, Drama, History

-A chronicle of Martin Luther King's campaign to secure equal voting rights via an epic march from Selma to Montgomery, Alabama in 1965.
+A chronicle of Dr. Martin Luther King, Jr.'s campaign to secure equal voting rights via an epic march from Selma to Montgomery, Alabama, in 1965.

-Dive deep into IMDb Picks, Scary Good, Streaming, and more.
+Dive deep into IMDb Picks, Scary Good, TV, and more.